nervosnetwork/mercury/README.md

 #### Attention
 Public servers do not guarantee high availability and high performance.
-If you want to use Mercury in a production project, please deploy and run Mercury by yourself.
+If you want to use Mercury in a production project, please deploy and run Mercury on yourself.

 ### 2. Run Mercury Locally

 - Step 1.
-Run a ckb node.
-If you already have a running one, skip this step.
+Run a CKB node.
+If you already have a running node, skip this step.
   - run a [mainnet node](https://docs.nervos.org/docs/basics/guides/mainnet)
   - run a [testnet node](https://docs.nervos.org/docs/basics/guides/testnet)
 - Step 2.
-Edit `mainnet_config.toml` or `testnet_config.toml` according to mainnet or testnet.
+Edit `mainnet_config.toml` or `testnet_config.toml` respectively.
 These config files are located in `./devtools/config/`.
 - Step 3.
 Download the latest version of Mercury from the [release page](https://github.com/nervosnetwork/Mercury/releases).
 - Step 4.
 Run Mercury.
 ```shell